-- Excessive hunger •
+- Excessive hunger

-- Frequent non- attendance at school Low self esteem
+- Frequent tiredness

-- Frequent tiredness Poor personal hygiene •
+- Poor personal hygiene

-- Poor relationships with peers •

-- Loss of weight or being constantly under weight •
+- Untreated medical conditions

 - Inadequate clothing

+- Frequent non- attendance at school

+- Low self esteem

+- Poor relationships with peers

+- Loss of weight or being constantly under weight

 How is neglect relevant to us?

 • Students under 18 may be in the care of a guardian in the UK who fails to take proper care of them.